Employer contributions and tax relief

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of legislation at the date of publication.04 January 2017 Back to results
+They are based on our understanding of legislation at the date of publication.07 September 2021 Back to results

 Employer contributions to any type of pension arrangement in a registered pension scheme are always paid gross.
 Corporation tax relief for employer contributions is not automatic.
 Instead, it is given at the discretion of the local Inspector of Taxes (that is, the employer’s local tax office).
 Tax relief is given by deducting the gross amount of the contributions from an employer’s taxable profits before corporation tax is calculated.

 For a trade or profession, employer contributions are deductible if they are incurred wholly and exclusively for the purposes of the trade or profession.
 For an investment company, employer contributions are deductible if they are classed as an expense of management.

 In general, the HMRC guidance suggests that checking whether a contribution meets the wholly and exclusively test or expenses of management test should only be necessary in limited circumstances.
 HMRC emphasise that as part of the cost of employing staff, pension contributions will be allowable.
 They also state that it will be relatively rare to have to consider whether there is a non-trade or non-business purpose for the employer's decision to make a pension contribution and confirm that it will always be a question of fact as to whether that is the case or not.

 In other words, a pension contribution by an employer to a registered pension scheme in respect of any director or employee will receive corporation tax relief unless there is a non-trade or non-business purpose for the payment.

 A practical way of determining whether there is a non-trade or non-business purpose or not is to look at levels of remuneration.
 If an employee’s remuneration package (including salary, benefits and pension contributions) is not excessive in relation to their job, then an employer contribution should be eligible for corporation tax relief.